TSiu88/portfolio-landing/README.md

 ## Description

-_This site is the Week 1 Friday assignment for Epicodus' full time C#/React course.
-It is a portfolio of all the projects currently done in class on a website that is designed using the elements learned up till now.
-It showcases knowledge of tags, indentation, spacing, colors, images, text, grids, and many other skills._
+_This site is the Week 1 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
+It is a portfolio of all the projects currently done in class that has been uploaded to GitHub.
+This website was designed using the elements learned in class up till now.
+It showcases knowledge of tags, indentation, spacing, colors, images, text, bootstrap, grids, and many other skills._

 ## Setup/Installation Requirements